 • TRAIL MANAGEMENT AGENCY : US Forest Service

-Two miles east of Sitka along Sawmill Creek Road.
-Look for the trailhead sign on the left shortly after Wolff Drive.
-Park in the small 2-car lot.
+The small 2-car parking lot and trailhead sign are two miles east of downtown Sitka along Sawmill Creek Road.
+Walk, bike, or carpool to the trailhead if possible to avoiding illegal parking.
+Look for the trailhead sign on the left, mountain-side shortly after Wolff Drive & Chirikov Drive.
+If you pass Jamestown Drive headed outbound, you’ve gone too far.
+Beware of traffic coming around the blind corner when parking and pulling out.
 Please don’t let dogs loose at the parking lot for the sake of the neighbors.

-The lower hill slope was logged by the Russians in 1860.
-Russian charcoal pits are still somewhat visible about a quarter mile up the present trail which was first built in the 1930’s for recreational purposes of local residents.
+The lower hill slope was logged by the Russians in 1860 and evidence of charcoal pits remains about a quarter mile up the trail.

 The trail ends in sub-alpine meadows and high ridges.
-The view from Mt.
-Verstovia is spectacular.
+The view is spectacular.
 Watch for bald eagles catching thermals.

-the western hemlock-spruce forest where it remains until breaking over the ridge on the west shoulder of Verstovia.
-About a third of a mile along the trail, one begins a series of switchbacks up the southwest side of the mountain.
+From the small parking lot on Sawmill Creek Road, the first short segment of trail runs through thickets of alder and salmonberry.
+Soon thereafter it enters the western hemlock-spruce forest where it remains until breaking over the ridge on the west shoulder of Verstovia.
+About a third of a mile along the trail, switchbacks begin up the southwest side of the mountain.
 There are a couple of nice viewpoints with benches in the forest openings along this part of the trail.
-At about 2,000 feet the trail reaches a ridge and generally follows it east up to the shoulder of Mt.
-Verstovia (2,550 feet).
+At about 2,000 feet the trail reaches a ridge and climbs east.

 The vegetation change between the 2,000 foot level and summit is dramatic.
-One moves from an open forest dominated by mountain hemlock into brushy meadows, across snowfields, through grassy sub-alpine meadows and finally into rocky alpine area with stunted, twisted plants.
-The “peak” of Verstovia is also referred to as “picnic rock”.
-The maintained trail ends here.
+One moves from an open forest dominated by mountain hemlock into brushy meadows, across snowfields in winter and spring, through grassy sub-alpine meadows and finally into rocky alpine area with stunted, twisted plants.
+The maintained trail ends at Picnic Rock.